demisto/content-docs/docs/integrations/docker.md

 /docker_image_create name=example_name dependencies=mechanize packages=wget
 ```

 This command is creating the docker image called "example_name" and uses the python dependency, Mechanize.
-You may also specify OS packeages.
+You may also specify OS packages.
 This example requires wget as a package.

 When the docker image is created, the following dialog box will appear.
 Once this has occurred, the docker image is ready to use.